Living in Taiwan 101: Read This Before Moving to Taiwan in 2023!

 Once in a while you may have to take a local bus in time.
 You may have to swipe when you get on (watch for 上 displayed above the driver) or when you get off (watch for 下), or both (both characters will be lit up).

-Traveling between cities in Taiwan, there are long distance buses, regular trains (TRA) and the High Speed Rail (HSR).
-TRA trains do a full circle around Taiwan, while the HSR only runs down the developed west coast.
+Traveling between cities in Taiwan, there are long distance buses, regular trains (TRC or formerly TRA, see my train booking guide), and the High Speed Rail (HSR, see my HSR booking guide).
+TRC trains do a full circle around Taiwan, while the HSR only runs down the developed west coast.

 Buses and regular trains take a similar amount of time.
 On a bus, you are guaranteed a seat, but for trains, it depends on which type of train.